Ecuador country profile

 Ecuador is a patchwork of ethnic identities, a complex legacy of its indigenous and colonial past.

-Long the heartland of a series of native Andean civilisations, it was taken over by the Peru-centred Inca Empire in the 15th century, and then Spanish conquistadors a century later.
+Long the heartland of a series of native Andean civilisations, it was taken over by the Peru-centred Inca Empire in the 15th century, and then Spanish conquerors a century later.

 Traditionally a farming country, Ecuador's economy was transformed after the 1960s by the growth of industry and the discovery of oil.
 There was rapid growth and progress in health, education and housing.

-For a small country, Ecuador has many geographical zones.
-They include Andean peaks, tropical rainforests and - 1,000km (600 miles) off the coast - the volcanic Galapagos Islands, home to the animals and birds whose evolutionary adaptations shaped Charles Darwin's theories.
+Ecuador has many geographical zones, including Andean peaks, tropical rainforests and - 1,000km (600 miles) off the coast - the volcanic Galapagos Islands, home to the animals and birds whose evolutionary adaptations shaped Charles Darwin's theories.